guilhermeblanco/fig-standards/README.md

 - Proposed

-  > Recommendations that are ready to be voted by Board
+  > Recommendations that are ready to be voted by the Board

 - Rejected

-  > Proposals that have been voted down by Board during Draft Approval, Board
+  > Proposals that have been voted down by the Board during Draft Approval, Board
   > Review or Final Approval.

 - Withdrawn